 On every other occasion, packing for our next adventure has been easy.
+It’s a no-brainer.
 We simply pack everything we own.
-It’s a no-brainer.
-This time, we have to sort through all of our belongings trying to determine what we’ll need during the 17- day cruise days and what we can leave behind, storing the balance at the Prodeo Hotel.
+This time, we have to sort through all of our belongings to determine what we’ll need during the 17- day cruise days and what we can leave behind, storing the balance at the Prodeo Hotel.

 |Highrise in Recoleta.|

-Yesterday, I began the process of going through medical and other supplies contained in our third smaller checked bag which we’re leaving here.
-Plus, we have the pill bag which contains all types of emergency meds and over the counter items we may or may not need.
+Yesterday, I began going through medical and other supplies contained in our third smaller checked bag, which we’re leaving here.
+Plus, we have the pill bag containing all types of emergency meds and over-the-counter items we may or may not need.

 |Recoleta is a much larger neighborhood from Palermo and is home to many more modern office buildings and apartment complexes.|

 Instead, we’re packing some of these items since Tom caught a cold on the last cruise and used all of them.
 Why pay exorbitant fees to see the doctor when in most cases, we can treat ourselves?
-Plus, we’ve added items appropriate in the event of exacerbation of my gastrointestinal thing which does rear its ugly head from time to time.
+Plus, we’ve added items appropriate for exacerbating my gastrointestinal thing, which does rear its ugly head from time to time.

-Then, of course, a girl needs her cosmetic items which for me means one duplicate for every item in my little black cosmetic bag.
+Then, of course, a girl needs her cosmetic items, which means one duplicate for every item in my little black cosmetic bag.
 What if I lost or broke an item?
-I don’t use creams, lotions, and potions, so to speak, other than an organic facial wash and eye makeup remover so there’s not much packing there.
+I don’t use creams, lotions, and potions, so to speak, other than an organic facial wash and eye makeup remover, so there’s not much packing there.